Leadership and Program Managers

 Community Outreach and Volunteer Coordinator, Becky Tetzlaff

 Becky graduated from American InterContinental University in the winter of 2013 with a degree in Business Administration with a focus on Management.
 She joined the EBHS team in March of 2014.
 Becky has always had compassion for animals and discovered this was her passion shortly after graduating High School.
 With that, she has volunteered for the San Clement/Dana Point Animal Shelter and was an active foster parent and Cat Foster Coordinator for the Okinawan-American Animal Rescue Society while living overseas with her husband.
 She has also fostered several litters of kittens for EBHS.
 She has three rescued feline furbabies at home; Maverick, Freckles and Nacho.
 In her free time, you will find Becky enjoying her family and friends.
 She loves bird watching, being outdoors, and quiet nights at home with her husband and daughter.
-Becky’s favorite quote comes from Luke 6:31, “Do to others as you would have them do to you.”
+A quote that is meaningful to Becky is ”There isn’t enough room in your mind for both worry and faith.
+You must decide which one will live there”. – Author Unknown

 Humane Educator, Jennifer Thomas